Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Consistency of Rolling Validation, Fixed Number of Candidates

-The second term in \eqref{concentration splitting} is technically the most challenging part since we are no longer engaging with a simple martingale sequence.
-We need the stability of the estimator to control the second term. \begin{lemma} Assume IID sampling scheme (A1) and $\{\hat f_{i}\}$ satisfying (A2)-(A3) with constants $a,M, b$, we have
+The second term in \eqref{concentration splitting} is the most technically challenging part since we are no longer handling a simple martingale sequence.
+We need the stability of the estimator to control its variability. \begin{lemma} Assume IID sampling scheme \Cref{ass:iid} and $\{\hat f_{i}\}$ satisfying \Cref{ass: sup estimator_quality} \& \ref{ass:stability} with constants $a, b$, we have